byjadams/byjadams.github.io/_posts/2024-10-31-gmail-as-an-email-client.md

 ---
 layout: post
-title: Gmail as an email client
+title: "Gmail as an email client"
 ---